fair-ease/book-marine-omics-observation/book/03-extra-analysis/01-co-occurrence-networks.md

 ## 5. Rarefy or normalize

+Many normalization techniques are readily available to mornalize taxonomy data.
+For the purposes of co-occurrence networks, it is reccomended to rarefy [refs].
+Please correct if wrong.

 ```{code-cell}
 ssu_rarefied = ssu_filt.copy()
 ssu_rarefied.iloc[:, 2:] = rarefy_table(ssu_filt.iloc[:, 2:], depth=None, axis=1)
 ssu_rarefied.head()
 ```

-## 6. Remove duplicates
+## 6. Remove replicates

 Anything which has count > 1 is replicate of some sort.
+Note that this information comes from the enhanced metadata information, because `replicate_info` is not in the original metadata.
+It is a combination of `observatory`, `sample type`, `date`, and `filter` information.

+It should be considered to filter replicates before steps 4. and 5.
+Identify replicates:

 ```{code-cell}
 full_metadata['replicate_info'].value_counts()
 ```

-Remove them here
+Remove the replicates:

 ```{code-cell}
 filtered_metadata = full_metadata.drop_duplicates(subset='replicate_info', keep='first')